Fairchild Channel F Videocarts

-There was one additional cartridge released numbered Videocart-51 and simply titled 'Demo 1'.
+One additional cartridge was released numbered Videocart-51 and titled 'Demo 1'.
 This Videocart was shown in a single sales brochure released shortly after Zircon acquired the company.
-It was never listed for sale after this single brochure which was used for winter of 1979.
+It was never listed for sale after this single brochure used for the winter of 1979.

 Videocarts

 Videocart-1

 Videocart-1: Tic Tac Toe, Shooting Gallery, Doodle, Quadradoodle is a board game genre video game released in 1976 by Fairchild.
 Video magazine reviewed the individual games in a 1978 article on the Channel F, scoring Tic-Tac-Toe a 5 out of 10, Shooting Gallery a 7 out of 10, Doodle a 4 out of 10, and Quadra-Doodle a 3 out of 10.
 Shooting Gallery was described as "challenging" and Doodle was characterized as "not really a game" and was criticized for its difficulty of control.

 Videocart-2

 Videocart-2: Desert Fox, Shooting Gallery was released in 1976 by Fairchild.
 Video magazine reviewed the individual games in 1978, describing Desert Fox as "challenging" while scoring it an 8 out of 10, and noting that Shooting Gallery is the same game as on Videocart-1 while re-scoring it a 7 out of 10.